 What is a Mic & Chipp Canoe Trip Like?

 Mic & Chipp trips can be anywhere from an overnight to Linda or Owl Lake to a 7-day canoe trip across Algonquin.
 Campers staying one week typically set out on an overnight with new friends from their group.
 Campers who stay 2 weeks are able to enjoy one longer trip (4-7 days) or two smaller trips (2-3 days).
-Campers who stay the 3 & 1/2 weeks may be able to set out on up to 4 fantastic canoe trips depending on length.
+Campers who stay the 3 & 1/2 weeks may be able to set out on a longer trip, or up to 4 fantastic shorter canoe trips.

 All trips are staffed 1:2, with a capable and trained crew of 3 headmen, secondmen and CITs.

 The boys learn how to paddle, portage, set up and take down the campsite, and wallop.
-They spend their campsite free time playing in the water, catching fish, whittling, and playing cards and campsite games.
+They spend their campsite free time in water play and exploring, catching fish, whittling, playing cards and campsite games, or just chilling out.

 THE LOWER KINGDOM - [ Lodge I, Lodge II West, Lodge II East, Tent 1 & Tent 2 ]

 "The Lodges" are rustic cabins along the southern shoreline of Pathfinder Island.
 Lodges accommodate 6-8 boys and 3 staff men.
 Senior counselors live in each Lodge, and two camp directors are in charge of the group.
 The older Chipps live in tents 1 & 2 with one other camper and two staff.

 A Mic-Chipp day includes lodge clean-up after the all-camp breakfast, followed by a morning of exploration, swim class and a sports period.
 Following lunch and a rest hour, they attend their favorite afternoon activities.
 Then comes free time- fishing, cards and tetherball!
 After Dinner, an evening program brings all age groups together for all-camp games and events, mixing Mic-Chipps with the big guys.
 Evening free swim is a favorite, followed by call to quarters, when counselors read to the boys before lights out.